 During residential treatment, patients will also have time to socialize regularly with other patients and support staff during meals and activities that are available to them.

 Oklahoma is one of the many states across the nation that has become a victim to the drug epidemic that has had such a severe effect on the United States in recent years.
 Psycho-stimulants are one class of drug specifically that have contributed to hundreds of drug overdoses in the state.
 At Landmark Recovery, we can offer patients a path forward to help them overcome their addictions.
-If you believe that you or a loved one is suffering from some type of substance abuse problem, please reach out to the Landmark admissions team today to learn about specific drug and alcohol rehab treatment plans.
+If you believe that you or a loved one is suffering from some type of substance abuse problem, call 405-896-8426 today to learn about specific drug and alcohol rehab treatment plans in Oklahoma.